GitRealHappy/evernia/index.markdown

 That's the power of a website built right.
 At Evernia Design, we're a "micro-agency" using cutting-edge AI to craft custom, high-performance websites faster and more affordably than traditional agencies.

 **How AI Helps You:** Our AI tools streamline repetitive tasks, cutting build times by 40–60%.
 This means you get a hand-coded, non-CMS (no clunky WordPress!) site tailored to your brand in just 2–8 weeks.
 Our expert designers ensure pixel-perfect quality, so you get agency results with a personal touch.

 ---

-## What Our Clients Say

-Here's what clients like you can expect (example results):

-> "Our new site triple弄ed a flood of inquiries—3–5 new leads a week!"
-> —Dr. Jane S., Chiropractor

-> "The speed is incredible!
-Our old site took 5 seconds to load; now it's under 1 second, and our bounce rate dropped 40%."
-> —Mark T., Massage Therapist

-> "Finally, a team that gets it.
-Transparent, fast, and a site that reflects our quality."
-> —Lisa R., Somatic Coach

----